 The selection of these scales was guided by their conceptual relevance, strong psychometric reliability, and suitability for large-scale educational research.
-Although alternative instruments such as the Coopersmith Self-Esteem Inventory and the Tennessee Self-Concept Scale provide multidimensional assessments of self-concept, they are relatively lengthy and often used in clinical or counseling contexts.
+Although alternative instruments such as the Coppersmith Self-Esteem Inventory and the Tennessee Self-Concept Scale provide multidimensional assessments of self-concept, they are relatively lengthy and often used in clinical or counselling contexts.
 In contrast, the Rosenberg Self-Esteem Scale provides a concise and widely validated measure of global self-esteem.
 Similarly, while broader constructs such as self-efficacy and core self-evaluations capture wider psychological dimensions, the Self-Confidence Scale specifically measures confidence in initiating actions and performing tasks.
 This makes it particularly relevant for understanding students’ willingness to engage in communication activities such as presentations, discussions, and collaborative learning.